Join email List

-She teaches classes in songwriting, performance and guitar at workshops and adult music camps across the country.
-She is the director of Moab Folk Camp in Moab, Utah.
+She is the director and founder of Moab Folk Camp in Moab Utah.
+She has taught classes in songwriting, performance and guitar at workshops and adult music camps across the country.

 Download Cosy Sheridan One Sheet